| IMPORTANT WARNING

 - tell your doctor and pharmacist what prescription and nonprescription medications, vitamins, nutritional supplements, and herbal products you are taking or plan to take.
 Be sure to mention any of the following: angiotensin-converting enzyme (ACE) inhibitors such as benazepril (Lotensin), captopril (Capoten), enalapril (Vasotec), fosinopril (Monopril), lisinopril (Prinivil, Zestril), moexipril (Univasc), perindopril, (Aceon), quinapril (Accupril), ramipril (Altace), and trandolapril (Mavik); angiotensin II antagonists (angiotensin receptor blockers; ARBs) such as azilsartan (Edarbi), candesartan (Atacand, in Atacand HCT), eprosartan (Teveten, in Teveten HCT), irbesartan (Avapro, in Avalide), losartan (Cozaar, in Hyzaar), olmesartan (Benicar, in Azor, Benicar HCT), telmisartan (Micardis, in Micardis HCT), and valsartan (Diovan, in Diovan HCT, Exforge); aspirin and other nonsteroidal anti-inflammatory medications (NSAIDS) such as ibuprofen (Advil, Motrin), indomethacin (Indocin), and naproxen (Aleve, Naprosyn); barbiturates such as phenobarbital; cholestyramine (Questran); digoxin (Digitek, Lanoxicaps, Lanoxin); diuretics ('water pills') including potassium-sparing diuretics such as amiloride (Midamor, in Hydroride, in Moduretic) and triamterene (Dyrenium, in Dyazide, in Maxzide); heparin or low-molecular-weight heparin (Lovenox); lithium (Eskalith, Lithobid); medications to treat high blood pressure; narcotic medications for pain; oral steroids such as dexamethasone (Decadron, Dexone), methylprednisolone (Medrol), and prednisone (Deltasone); and potassium supplements.

-- tell your doctor if you have Addison's disease or other conditions that may cause high blood levels of potassium, or kidney disease.
+- tell your doctor if you have Addison's disease (condition in which theadrenal gland does not make enough of certain hormones) or other conditions that may cause high blood levels of potassium, or kidney disease.
 Your doctor may tell you not to take spironolactone.

 - tell your doctor if you have or have ever had liver disease.